tolauwae/phd-thesis/src/multiverse/multiverse.typ

 @schematic:arbitrary-jump illustrates the algorithm for jumping to an arbitrary state, when the user clicks on a node on another branch in the multiverse tree.
 The figure shows a possible multiverse tree for a program where the second and third instruction are input primitives.
 The program has executed two input primitives in a row, and the debugger has explored some of the possible inputs.
-Each node in the figure is labeled with the program state and possible compensating action, where $r_{nop}$ indicates that no compensating action is needed
+Each node in the figure is labeled with the program state and possible compensating action, where $r_nop$ indicates that no compensating action is needed.
-For clarity, the external state are also numbered.
+For clarity, the external states are also numbered.
 The figure shows clearly that the external state only changes after a primitive call.
 The current state is $K_5$, and the debugger wants to jump to $K_4'$.
 Per the algorithm, the debugger finds the join of the two states, which is $K_1$.